yomori/Agora-docs/docs/ksz.md

 ksz = hp.read_map(file_ksz)
 ```

+Note: the Q/U extensions have been filled with random non-zero numbers so that we have a T/Q/U set which is needed for PolSpice.

 Additionally, $\tau$ maps generated using the exact same code without multiplying the $v_{\rm LOS}$ can be found in:

 ```globus: components/ksz/unl```